Naga0848/Dockerfiles/README.md

 sudo systemctl enable --now docker

-# add your normal user to docker group
+# add your normal user to docker group  -- because we cannot run the docker commands as a normal ec2-user

 sudo usermod -aG docker ec2-user